Beny16112000/Stronger/README.md

 <p>How to use Password-hash:</p>
 <code>from hashpassword import HashPassword

-# Create an instance of the HashPassword class
 hp = HashPassword()

-# Hash the password
 hashed_password, salt = hp.hash_password('my_password')

-# Verify the password
 result = hp.verify_password('my_password', salt, hashed_password)

 if result: